chaseleif/hw3_tesfiles/README.md

 ### Variables which likely need to be modified:

 - CC:=gcc <- This sets the compiler to gcc and may need to be g++
-- CFLAGS:=-Wall <- This turns some warnings on, may need -std=c99, etc.
+- CFLAGS:=-Wall -std=c99 <- This turns some warnings on and -std=c99
-*Can be space-separated.
-Ensure any flags required are available on Zeus!*
+*Ensure any flags required are available on Zeus!*
 - SOURCE:=cache\_sim.c <- This is my (single) source file name
 *If you have a multi-source solution you could use a space-separated list here*